 Thames Ditton, Long Ditton, Hinchley Wood and Weston Green

 For schemes to be funded they need to meet the following criteria:

 The provision, improvement, replacement, operation or maintenance of infrastructure or

 Anything else that is concerned with addressing the demands that development places on an area

-Applications for local projects are now being invited until 19 January 2018, with Local Spending Boards to take place in February and March 2018.
-This is an annual process.
+Applications for local projects are invited every year in January, with Local Spending Boards taking place in February and March.
+These have been completed for 2018.

 Successful applications to date have included projects such as improvements to state schools to better enable them to meet the needs of a growing school population, improvements to community facilities and work to improve access to open space.